Antonius-Sebastian/stock-management/docs/FEATURES.md

     - Protected: Cannot delete if product has transaction history

-  - **Input Stock IN** (FACTORY & ADMIN only)
+  - **Input Stock IN** (ADMIN only)

-    - Manual stock entry after batch production
+    - Manual stock entry for corrections
     - Date, quantity, and description
-    - Used when production results vary from expected
+    - Note: Factory staff input finished good IN through batch creation workflow

   - **Input Stock OUT** (OFFICE & ADMIN only)
     - Manual stock entry when sending to distributor
     - Date, quantity, and description

+  - **Adjust Stock** (ADMIN only)
+    - Manual stock adjustment for corrections
+    - Can increase or decrease stock (positive or negative quantity)
+    - Requires reason/description
+    - Prevents negative stock

 **Access:** All authenticated users (view), role-based actions